Probate Q&A Series

 Apply the Law

 North Carolina gives the Clerk of Superior Court (acting as the judge of probate) authority over probate and estate administration.
-The Clerk generally needs reliable evidence that the person has died, and in practice the estate application forms require a certified copy of the death certificate.
+The Clerk needs reliable evidence that the person has died.
+A certified death certificate is commonly used and may be requested by some Clerk’s offices, but North Carolina law allows the Clerk to consider other acceptable evidence of death.

 Key Requirements